basho/basho_docs/source/languages/en/riak/ops/tuning/latency-reduction.md

 * If `allow_mult` is set to `true` for some or all of your buckets, be sure that your application is correctly resolving siblings.
 Be sure to read our documentation on [[conflict resolution]] for a fuller picture of how this can be done. {{#2.0.0+}}**Note**: In Riak version 2.0 and later, `allow_mult` is set to `true` by default for all bucket types that you create and activate.
 If you wish to set `allow_mult` to `false` on a bucket type, you will have to do so explicitly.{{/2.0.0+}}
 * Application errors are a common source of problems with siblings.
 Updating the same key over and over without passing a [[vector clock|Vector Clocks]] to Riak can cause sibling explosion.
 If this seems to be the issue, modify your application's conflict resolution strategy. {{2.0.0-}}
 * Application errors are a common source of problems with siblings.
 Updating the same key over and over without passing a [[vector clock|Vector Clocks]] to Riak can cause sibling explosion.
 If this seems to be the issue, modify your application's [[conflict resolution]] strategy.
 Another possibility worth exploring is using [[dotted version vectors]] (DVVs) in place of traditional vector clocks.
-DVVs can be enabled [[using bucket types]] by setting the `dvv_enabled` parameter to `true` for buckets that seem to be experiencing sibling explosion.
+DVVs can be enabled [[using bucket types]] by setting the `dvv_enabled` parameter to `true` for buckets that seem to be experiencing sibling explosion. {{2.0.0+}}

 ## Compaction and Merging

 The [[Bitcask]] and [[LevelDB]] storage backends occasionally go through heavily I/O-intensive compaction phases during which they remove deleted data and reorganize data files on disk.
 During these phases, affected nodes may be slower to respond to requests than other nodes.
+If your cluster is using one or both of these backends, there are steps that can be taken to monitor and address latency issues.

 ### Mitigation

-To determine whether compaction and merging cycles align with, keep an eye on on your `console.log` files (and LevelDB `LOG` files if you're using LevelDB).
-Do Bitcask merging or LevelDB compaction events overlap with increased latencies?
+To determine whether compaction and merging cycles align with increased latency, keep an eye on on your `console.log` files (and LevelDB `LOG` files if you're using LevelDB).
+Do Bitcask merging and/or LevelDB compaction events overlap with increased latencies?

 If so, our first recommendation is to examine your [[replication strategy|Replication Properties]] to make sure that neither R nor W are set to N, i.e. that you're not